Pregnancy throws up all kinds of weird in your body.

 So, if you have a pregnant belly photo shoot coming up and you’re not too keen to show off your linea nigra, a little foundation can go a long way.

-If you’re curious about using bleaching creams to get rid of linea nigra, it’s best to avoid them completely.
+If you’re curious about using bleaching creams to get rid of linea nigra, it’s best to avoid them completely—they contain hydroquinone which can be harmful to your baby.

 How long until linea nigra goes away?

-Sure, it’s a nice addition to your body for now, but it’s a perfectly normal question when it comes to your linea nigra: when does it disappear?
+Sure, it’s a nice addition to your body for now, but it’s perfectly normal to wonder when does linea nigra go away.

 But, generally speaking, your pregnancy line should disappear a few months after baby’s been born.

-You’re growing a whole new person!
+It’s a visceral sign that you’re growing into a whole new person!
 What could be more beautiful?

 Or tell us to shut up.